 Think about it.
 98% of all red wine grape varieties in Bordeaux are dominated by the top three grape varietals.
 The remaining 2% of the entire Bordeaux wine region used in the production of red Bordeaux wine is planted with three different grape varieties:

 As you can see, Carmenere is almost extinct in the Bordeaux wine region today.

-The remaining 3% of the entire Bordeaux wine region used in the production of white Bordeaux wine is planted to a variety of grapes including; Sauvignon Gris, Colombard, Folle Blanche and Ugni Blanc.
+The remaining 3% of the Bordeaux wine region used in the production of white Bordeaux wine is planted with a variety of grapes including; Sauvignon Gris, Colombard, Folle Blanche, and Ugni Blanc.
 Colombard and Ugni Blanc are mostly found in the Entre Deux Mers and Cotes de Bourg appellations.